 1. Enjoy a stroll through history

 Rome is the very definition of an open-air museum: you can see hundreds of attractions without paying for a single entry ticket simply by walking past and enjoying them from street level.
-You can admire the awe-inspiring exteriors of the Colosseum, Pantheon, Circo Massimo or the Vittoriano as you stroll through the city center on your way from historic places such as Campo de’ Fiori, Piazza Navona or the Roman Forum
+Admire the awe-inspiring exteriors of the Colosseum, Pantheon, Circo Massimo or the Vittoriano as you stroll through the city center on your way from historic places such as Campo de’ Fiori, Piazza Navona or the Roman Forum

 A sculpture of a woman holding the body of a man in an ornate Italian church.